Current Grantees and Projects

-Borderlands Restoration Network ($640,000) is working to build a regional restoration-based economy in which diverse, fulfilling livelihoods support the restoration of thriving natural ecosystems and build prosperous, vibrant, healthy communities in the US-Mexico borderlands.
+Borderlands Restoration Network (2018: $640,000 and 2019: $400,000) is working to build a regional restoration-based economy in which diverse, fulfilling livelihoods support the restoration of thriving natural ecosystems and build prosperous, vibrant, healthy communities in the US-Mexico borderlands.
 Biophilia Foundation is providing general support funds and technical advice.

-Chesapeake Wildlife Heritage ($75,000) is dedicated to restoring, managing and protecting habitat in partnership with public and private landowners.
+Chesapeake Wildlife Heritage (2018: $75,000 and 2019: $75,000) is dedicated to restoring, managing and protecting habitat in partnership with public and private landowners.
 This work increases wildlife populations and improves water quality in the Chesapeake Bay and its tributaries.
 CWH has restored more than 1,800 acres of wetlands, established more than 5,500 acres of native meadows and planted more than 750 acres of trees since 1980.
 Biophilia Foundation provides grant funds to help with wetland restoration, meadow establishment and management, tree plantings, and landowner education.